arangodb/docs/3.9/graphs-pregel.md

 | `"recovering"` | The execution is actively recovering, will switch back to "running" if the recovery was successful
 | `"canceled"`   | The execution was permanently canceled, either by the user or by an error.
 | `"storing"`    | The algorithm finished, but the results are still being written back into the collections.
 Occurs if the `store` parameter is set to `true` only.
 | `"done"`       | The execution is done.
-In version 3.7.1 and later, this means that storing is also done.
-In earlier versions, the results may not be written back into the collections yet.
+This means that storing is also done.
 This event is announced in the server log (requires at least *info* log level for the *pregel* topic).

 The object returned by the `status()` method might for example look something like this: